flaxton/AGI-google-workspace/README.md

 Bear in mind that your default Google Drive area is "My Drive" - these are private files/folders only on your account.

-Files and folders shared with other Auto IQ users are all in folders in "Shared with me" in the left sidebar.
+Files and folders shared with other AGI users are all in folders in "Shared with me" in the left sidebar.

 ![Shared with me](https://greenvillechorale.org/wp-content/uploads/2022/08/drive-1.png)